postcss/postcss/docs/api.md

 });
 ```

-Plugins also expose a `process` method as a convenience, so that you can use
+As a convenience, plugins also expose a `process` method so that you can use
 them as standalone tools.

 ```js